turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 When I visit '/cart',
 And click "Checkout",
 I see my own dashboard,
-I also see a flash message telling me I have "successfully submitted your order".
+I also see a flash message telling me I have "Successfully submitted your order totaling $TOTAL".
 ```
 - [ ]